opentelekomcloud-infra/zuul/doc/source/config/job.rst

       choosing one of the two variants, `foo` could be marked as ``intermediate``.

+   .. attr:: type
+      :default: regular

+      The type of job; see below for details.

+      .. value:: regular

+         This is a normal Zuul job and is appropriate for the vast majority of circumstances.

+      .. value:: initializer

+         An initializer job is always automatically inserted at the start of the job graph, so that it runs before any other jobs and acts as a dependency for all other jobs in the graph.
+It behaves exactly as if all other jobs run for a queue item were declared with a dependency on this job using :attr:`job.dependencies`.

    .. attr:: attribute-control

       Individual attributes may be set to final so that any attempt to